Making a Power of Attorney for an Elderly Parent

 Learn how to get a power of attorney for elderly parents or loved ones.

 Powers of attorney can bring peace of mind to both elders and their caretakers.
-Powers of attorney allow elders to empower a trusted person to make decisions about health care and fiances on their behalf.
-Having such powers in place when a loved one loses the ability to make sound financial decisions can be priceless, especially if the person in need of help denies -- or is not aware of -- worsening physical or mental health.
+Powers of attorney allow elders to empower a trusted person to make decisions about health care and finances on their behalf.
+Having such powers in place when a loved one loses the ability to make sound financial decisions can be priceless, especially if the person in need of help denies—or is not aware of—their worsening physical or mental health.
 Here is your guide on how to get a power of attorney for elderly parents.

-If the person you're caring for is still of sound mind (a little forgetful is okay, as long as they can understand the plans you suggest) and receptive to the idea of setting out medical wishes and naming someone to handle financial matters, that will make things much easier.
-You can help the person prepare and finalize both medical and financial powers of attorney.
-These documents will name someone -- perhaps you -- to oversee medical care and handle financial matters.
+If the person you're caring for is receptive to the idea of setting out medical wishes and naming someone to handle financial matters, and still of sound mind (a little forgetful is okay, as long as they can understand the plans you suggest), that will make things much easier.
+You can help the person prepare and finalize both financial and medical powers of attorney.
+These documents will name someone—perhaps you—to handle financial matters and oversee medical care.
 Here's a brief overview of both documents.

-Financial power of attorney.
 The financial power of attorney you'll want to help your loved one prepare is called a "durable power of attorney for finances."
 This document will let your family member or friend give someone else full authority to handle financial matters.
-The appointed person is usually called the "agent" or "attorney-in-fact," though he or she most definitely doesn't have to be an attorney.
+The appointed person is usually called the "agent" or "attorney-in-fact," though they most definitely don't have to be an attorney.

 The agent can handle mundane tasks such as sorting through mail and depositing Social Security checks, as well as more complex jobs like watching over retirement accounts and other investments, or filing tax returns.
 The agent doesn't have to be a financial expert, just someone who is completely trustworthy and has a good dose of common sense.
 If necessary, the agent can hire professionals to help out with complicated tasks.

-If you think someone who needs help will resist your efforts, you need to carefully consider the way you approach the subject.
+If you think your parent will resist your efforts, you need to carefully consider the way you approach the subject.
 This is what you need to know about how to get a power of attorney for elderly parents who are resistant to your help:

 Others may be more inclined to make health care and financial documents if they understand that doing so is the best way for them to stay in control of their lives because whomever they name must follow their instructions in every way possible.
 (If they don't name their own representatives in powers of attorney, a court may appoint someone to act without their input.)